JasneetDua/Data-Structures-and-Algorithms/Topics/04. Combinatorics/README.md

 <!-- attr: { showInPresentation:true, style:'' } -->
 # Combinations without Repetition
 - Back to the 3 of 16 billiard balls
-  - Many comb. will be the same
+  - Many combinations will be the same
   - We don't care about the order
 - Permutations w/o repetitions reduced by how many ways the objects could be in order:
 - This is how lotteries work (TOTO 6/49)